cynic-net/git-commit-filetree/README.md

 The following features are still missing from this version of the program.

+* Deal with cases when the local branch to which we're committing is behind its remote tracking branch.
+Normally we'd want the local branch to be fast-forwarded to match the remote before doing our commit.
 * Update the reflog after doing the commit.
 * Add the ability to specify a commit message.
   (This should allow a token to substitute the current HEAD commit at